-The recommended method is the following one, and what it will do is install the loaders and will not need you to rebuild Apache and PHP.
-It’s also the quickest method because of this.
-In this method you will need shell access to the server as the user root via either the console or SSH, or any other means.
+In this method, you will need shell access to the server as the user root via either the console, SSH, or any other means.

 Step 1: Begin by logging into the console as root.

-Step 2: Then, execute the following: /scripts/phpextensionmgr install IonCubeLoader
+Step 2: Then, execute the following command: ‘/scripts/phpextensionmgr install IonCubeLoader’

 Installing IonCube using the WHM

-In the next method, we will use the GUI version of easyapache to install the ioncube loader, if you are not interested in rebuilding Apache and PHP then just don’t use this method.
+In the next method, we will use the GUI version of easyapache to install the ioncube loader.

 Step 1: Start by logging into the WHM as the user root.

-Step 2: Once you are at the WHM interface, on the left hand side scroll down and click on the EasyApache link.
+Step 2: Once you are at the WHM interface, scroll down and the click on the ‘EasyApache’ link on the left-hand side.

-Step 4: Below ‘Apache Version’ click on ‘Next Step’
+Step 4: Below ‘Apache Version’, find and click on ‘Next Step’

-Step 5: Now, below ‘PHP version’ we again, click on ‘Next Step’
+Step 5: Now, below ‘PHP version’ again find and click on ‘Next Step’

-Step 6: Below the ‘Short Options list’ check the ‘ioncube Loader for PHP’ option and then press on ‘Save and Build’.
+Step 6: Below the ‘Short Options list’, check the ‘ioncube Loader for PHP’ option and then click ‘Save and Build’.

-Step 7: This procedure should take a little bit to finish, it will be roughly 10-30 minutes, depending on your hardware.
+Step 7: This procedure may take a little while to finish; usually between 10-30 minutes depending on your hardware.